-Although this document sometimes refers to a "transformation" between a "character" within a "string" and the 16-bit unsigned integer that is the code unit of that character, there is actually no transformation because a "character" within a "string" is actually represented using that 16-bit unsigned value.
+NOTE Although this document sometimes refers to a "transformation" between a "character" within a "string" and the 16-bit unsigned integer that is the code unit of that character, there is actually no transformation because a "character" within a "string" is actually represented using that 16-bit unsigned value.

 ECMAScript differs from the Java programming language in the behaviour of Unicode escape sequences.
 In a Java program, if the Unicode escape sequence \u000A, for example, occurs within a single-line comment, it is interpreted as a line terminator (Unicode character 000A is line feed) and therefore the next character is not part of the comment.
-Similarly, if the Unicode escape sequence \u000A occurs within a string literal in a Java program, it is likewise interpreted as a line terminator, which is not allowed within a string literal-one must write \n instead of \u000A to cause a line feed to be part of the string value of a string literal.
+Similarly, if the Unicode escape sequence \u000A occurs within a string literal in a Java program, it is likewise interpreted as a line terminator, which is not allowed within a string literal-one must write \u000A to cause a line feed to be part of the string value of a string literal.
 In an ECMAScript program, a Unicode escape sequence occurring within a comment is never interpreted and therefore cannot contribute to termination of the comment.
-Similarly, a Unicode escape sequence occurring within a string literal in an ECMAScript program always contributes a character to the string value of the literal and is never interpreted as a line terminator or as a quote mark that might terminate the string literal.
+Similarly, a Unicode escape sequence occurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an explanation of the comment.
+Similarly, a Unicode escape sequence accurring within a string literal in an accurring the string literal in an explanation of the literal and is never interpreted as a line terminator or as a quote mark that might terminate the string literal.